How does Zendesk detect a language for a user in Support?

 - What can I do if a user's language is incorrectly set?

-How user languages are set if they're created by an agent
+How user languages are detected if the users are created by an agent

 If an admin or agent creates a user, their language is automatically set to match the default language of your Support account.
-To change your default language, visit the Admin icon () in the sidebar > Settings > Account.
+To change your default language, visit Admin () > Settings > Account.
 Under the Localization tab, select your default language.
 For more information, see the article: Adding multiple languages to Zendesk Support.

 How user languages are set if auto-detection is utilized

-This is only applicable to users who have not yet been created in your Support account (aka: unregistered users)
+This is only applicable to users who were not yet created in your Support account.

-- Email detection: If an end-user is not created in your Support account prior to submitting a ticket (or if they are created, but their language is blank) then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
-Subsequent emails/tickets will not overwrite the end-user's language, even if another language is consistently used; you will want to manually set their language to resolve this.
+- Email detection: If an end user is not created in your Support account before submitting a ticket, then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
+Subsequent emails or tickets don't overwrite the end-user's language, even if another language is consistently used.
+Manually set their language to resolve this.

-- Help Center: When an unregistered end-user has selected a language in the Help Center menu bar and submits a request from that language, their user is created and their language is identified with the language of the Help Center they were viewing upon ticket submission.
-If they switch to a different Help Center of a new language, and submit another ticket there, their profile language will remain on the first identified language; you will want to manually set their language if this is their preferred language.
+- Help Center: When an unregistered end user selects a language in the Help Center menu bar and submits a request from that language, their user is created and their language is identified with the language of the Help Center they were viewing upon ticket submission.
+However, you can manually set their language if this is their preferred language.

 - Web widget: Zendesk can detect a user's preferred language from their Web browser preference setting.
 The accept-language header, which is passed via HTTP, contains information about the user's language preference.
-If that is present, the language can be detected upon user creation and will set the language accordingly (as long as you have the language added to your Support account).
+If that is present, the language can be detected upon user creation and sets the language accordingly (as long as you have the language added to your Support account).
 You can opt to override their browser preference by customizing your Web Widget.
-See Advanced customization of your Web Widget for instruction on this task.
+For more information, see Advanced customization of your Web Widget.

-Since the above information will only set the user language upon user creation, you may find that your users' languages are set incorrectly.
-You may utilize any of the following options to resolve these errors:
+Since the above information only sets the user language upon user creation, users' languages may be set incorrectly.
+Use any of the following options to resolve these errors: